Breadcrumb

 Cape Reinga, at the northwestern tip of the Aupouri Peninsula, is often mistaken for New Zealand’s northernmost point, but that title belongs to Surville Cliffs, 30 km to the east.
 Here, the Pacific Ocean and Tasman Sea meet, creating dramatic tides.
 The Cape's lighthouse, built in 1941 and automated in 1987, stands as a beacon of this iconic location.
 In Māori mythology, Cape Reinga, or Te Rerenga Wairua, is the "leaping off place of spirits" on their journey to Hawaiiki.
 Nearby Tapotupoto Bay and Spirits Bay offer beautiful beaches and are ideal for short rest stops or exploring more of the area's cultural significance.

-SUGGESTED ACTIVITY - Paihia to Russell Ferry - Return Trip with Northland Ferries
+Suggested Activity - Paihia to Russell Ferry - Return Trip with Northland Ferries

 Catching the ferry between Paihia and Russell is a fun and easy way to get out on the water in the Bay of Islands.
 Regular passenger ferry services operate throughout the day between Paihia wharf and Russell.
 Ferry crossings take approximately 15 minutes.
 In the busy summer months, we recommend checking in for your preferred ferry service ahead of time.